W <===

 138: East Village Wines, noted for annual palindrome contest.

 "Dubya won?
-No way, bud" a recent winner.
+No way, bud" was one winner.

 |